-At 6 months, development of children with autism like those withoutOctober 30th, 2012 in Autism spectrum disorders
+At 6 months, development of children with autism like those withoutOctober 30, 2012 in Medicine & Health / Autism spectrum disorders

 The development of children with Autism Spectrum Disorder (ASD) is much like that of children without ASD at 6 months of age, but differs afterwards.
 That's the main finding of the largest prospective, longitudinal study to date comparing children with early and later diagnosis of ASD with children without ASD.
 The study appears in the journal Child Development and has implications for clinical work, public health, and policy.